sassoftware/event-provenance-registry/docs/reference/glossary.md

 ### Consumers

 Kafka message consumers.
-Event Provenance Registry components that listen for messages of specific types on the Kafka message bus.
+Event Provenance Registry (EPR) components that listen for messages of specific types on the Kafka message bus.

 ### Event Receiver